The Bankrate promise

 From hiking the wooded trails of the Upstate to watching waves in Charleston or Hilton Head, living in South Carolina means loving the outdoors.
 The cost of buying a home in The Palmetto State has been on a fast uptick, but if you’re a first-time homebuyer, you have plenty of options to combat those rising prices.
 The South Carolina State Housing Finance and Development Authority — known simply as SC Housing — has been working to make homes more affordable in the state for the past 50 years.

 South Carolina first-time homebuyer loan programs

 SC Housing Homebuyer Program

 SC Housing’s Homebuyer Program includes 30-year conventional, FHA, VA and USDA loans with competitive fixed interest rates and down payment assistance to lessen the sticker shock of getting into your first home.
 The program is open to first-time homebuyers, categorized as those who have not owned a home in the past three years, or repeat buyers in certain “targeted counties.”
-Single parents, veterans or those with a disabled member of the household might also qualify for the program.
+Single parents, veterans or those with member of the household living with a disability might also qualify for the program.

 - 3 percent down payment for conventional loan; 3.5 percent down payment for FHA loan; no down payment required for VA or USDA loan